TMJ Treatment Can Provide...

-TMJ disorder can take a considerable toll on your quality of life by causing severe ongoing discomfort.
+TMJ disorder can take a considerable toll on your quality of life by causing severe and ongoing discomfort.
 Those suffering from TMJ disorder often do not realize thata dentist can provide significant relief through treatment that helps your jaws meet properly.
-If you are experiencing facial pain, headaches, unexplained tingling in your extremities, or general jaw pain, book a dental exam today.
+If you are experiencing jaw or facial pain, headaches, or unexplained tingling in your extremities, schedule an exam today.

 Want More Information?